kukymbr/configen/README.md

   configen [flags]

 Flags:
-      --env string         Path to dotenv config file, set 'true' to enable with default path --env-tag string     Tag name for a dotenv field names (default "env") --go string          Path to Golang config getter file, set 'true' to enable with default path --go-pkg string      Target package name
+      --env string              Path to dotenv config file, set 'true' to enable with default path --env-prefix-tag string   Tag name for a dotenv variable prefixes (default "envPrefix") --env-tag string          Tag name for a dotenv variables names (default "env") --go string               Path to Golang config getter file, set 'true' to enable with default path --go-pkg string           Target package name
       --go-struct string        Target struct name (default is exported variant of incoming struct name) -h, --help                    help for configen
   -s, --silent                  Silent mode
       --source string           Directory of the source go files (default ".")
       --struct string           Name of the struct to generate config from --value-tag string        Tag name for a default value, prepends the default lookup if given -v, --version                 version for configen
       --yaml string             Path to YAML config file, set 'true' to enable with default path --yaml-tag string         Tag name for a YAML field names (default "yaml")
 ```

 </details>

 ### Generating multiple versions from one struct